 The mission of AECEN is to promote improved compliance with environmental legal requirements in Asia through regional exchange of innovative policies and practices.

 Members are national and sub-national agencies from Asian countries committed to improving compliance and enforcement through regional cooperation and information exchange.
-Members presently include environmental agencies from: Cambodia, India, Indonesia, Japan, Korea, People’s Republic of China, Lao PDR, Malaysia, the Maldives, Mongolia, Nepal, Pakistan, Philippines, Singapore, Sri Lanka, Thailand, and Vietnam.
+Members presently include environmental agencies from: Cambodia, India, Indonesia, Japan, Korea, People’s Republic of China, Lao PDR, Malaysia, the Maldives, Mongolia, Myanmar, Nepal, Pakistan, Philippines, Singapore, Sri Lanka, Thailand, and Vietnam.
 For map of current members, please visit the Members Map page

 An Executive Committee, composed of representatives from members and sponsoring development agencies and donors, serves as the governing body of the Network.
 The Executive Committee will have no more than nine members, which will include representatives from seven member countries (two from South Asia, two from Southeast Asia, and two from East Asia) and three international development agencies.